What Leverage Actually Means: The Math Separating $50K Operators From $150K Operators

 Average system leverage: 95X (portfolio effect)

-Overall multiplication: Started: $69K monthly, $307/hour time leverage.
+Started: $69K monthly, $307/hour time leverage.

-After 60 days: $81K monthly, $360/hour time leverage
+After 60 days: $81K monthly, $360/hour time leverage.

-Improvement: 1.17X revenue, 1.17X efficiency
+Improvement: 1.17X revenue, 1.17X efficiency.

 Validation: You’re Level 3 when you can identify the highest-leverage opportunity through calculation, build it, and measure improvement mathematically.

-The 5 Leverage Calculation Exercises
+5 Leverage Calculation Exercises To Test Your Fluency

 Test your fluency.
 Calculate leverage before checking the answer.